chris-mcdo/obscraper/README.rst

 - Provides summary of post content including full post text as HTML or plaintext, and a list of hyperlinks to other overcomingbias posts

-- Multithreading and caching for fast downloads
+- Asynchronous execution and caching for fast downloads

 - Use via ``import obscraper`` or the simple command line interface